 The dog calming collars work by exuding pheromones over time upon the opening of its package.
 The Adaptil Calm On-The-Go-Collar, the most reviewed dog calming collar on Amazon, is one example that uses pheromones.

 Some other brands like the Calm Paws Dog Calming Collar, as shown above, uses essential oils and its organic and natural fragrance to calm the dogs.
-Most of them consist mainly of lavender, although there are other alternative scents that are still pretty effective in calming dogs.
+Most of them consist mainly of lavender, although there are alternative scents that are still pretty effective in calming dogs.

-According to many manufacturers who sell these dog calming pheromones collars on Amazon, the effectiveness usually last around 30 days for their respective products.
+According to many manufacturers who sell these dog calming pheromones collars on Amazon, the effectiveness usually lasts around 30 days for their respective products.
 That is why you will see them being sold in packs like this bundle on Amazon by Sentry.

 What Are Pheromones

-Pheromones are chemical substance organically produced by the glands of animals.
-They have a physiological effect their kind, and in the case of dogs, it induced calmness in them.
+Pheromones are chemical substances organically produced by the glands of animals.
+They have a physiological effect on their kind, and in the case of dogs, it induced calmness in them.
 There are studies conducted on the efficacy of pheromones on dogs, like this one in Korea and the results were largely positive.